 Have you ever hired a bondsman because you or someone you know got arrested?
 If you have, post a comment below and tell about it, and let us know how it worked out for you.

 - Pre-Trial Release Programs

 - Get Released on Your Own Recognizance

 The jail intake procedure is made up of the following steps:

 - They’ll put you in a holding cell.
 If there are a lot of arrests, you will have to wait a while to get processed.

-- First, must answer some simple questions, such as what is your legal name, home address, birthdate and an emergency contact.
+- First, must answer some simple questions, such as what your legal name is, home address, birthdate and an emergency contact.

 - You will also be asked about your medical and psychological history.

 - You will be fingerprinted.